jmwohl/Openframe-JSClientDocs/source/index.html.md

 }
 ```

-If you have several coordinates that you need to reverse geocode, batch reverse geocoding is a much faster options since it removes the overhead of having to perform multiple `HTTP` requests.
+If you have several coordinates that you need to reverse geocode, batch reverse geocoding is a much faster option since it removes the overhead of having to perform multiple `HTTP` requests.

 Batch reverse geocoding requests are performed by making a `POST` request to the *reverse* endpoint, suppliying a `JSON` array in the body.